How To Burn Candles

 A trimmed wick creates a calm, steady flame, which means the candle's burning process is in balance.
 The wick is efficiently pulling up the right amount of wax, and the flame creates complete combustion.
 A wick that is too long won't be able to draw wax all the way to the top, and the wick itself will start to burn, causing it to smoke.
 A wick that is too long can also cause a candle flame to grow too long and flare, again producing soot.

-Place lit candles at least 10cm (4 inches) apart to avoid melting and warping due to heat from neighbouring candles.
+Place lit candles at least 10cm apart to avoid melting, dripping and warping due to heat from neighbouring candles.

-Candles burn best in still air - if too much (or too little) air reaches the candle flame, it will disturb the ideal teardrop shape of the flame and may cause the candle to start flickering and smoking.
+Candles burn best in still air - if too much (or too little) air reaches the candle flame, it will disturb the ideal teardrop shape of the flame and may cause the candle to start flickering, smoking and sometimes dripping.
 To avoid this, always burn your candles in a well-ventilated room, away from drafts, vents or strong air currents.
 If a draught can't be avoided, try shielding the flame from the draught, for instance by placing it in a candle holder, and turn the candle periodically to avoid uneven burning and possible candle collapse.

 The wax pool should always be kept clean.
 Any debris (e.g. pieces of wick, burnt matches) should be removed so as not to disturb the burning of the candle.

-For best results, don't burn your candle for longer than 4 hours at a time.
+For best results, don't burn your candle for longer than 4 hours at a time (this can be longer for our 10cm diameter textured candles, which benefit from longer burning times).
 Extinguish, let the candle cool down, trim the wick, and relight.

 Candles are sensitive to temperature and light.
 Prevent candles from fading, cracking and melting by storing your candles in a cool, dry place, away from direct sunlight, dust and fluorescent light.
 Store your candles in an upright position and don’t leave them in a car on a warm day, or they might warp from the heat.